 Welcome to F&L, where senior freight logistics leaders & their teams shape their own international strategies through confidential, invitation-only roundtable peer & expert exchange, enabling them to implement a more effective response to market changes.

 What to expect.
-Leaders’ round-table discussion agenda including policymakers & academics, community-led, <140 participants, no sales pitches.
+In difficult market conditions it is helpful to be in the room and to frame the agenda and debate with other leaders.
+Leaders’ round-table discussion agenda including cross-sector, expert & external viewpoints, community-led, <140 participants, no sales pitches.
 F&L is a neutral (independent), non-lobby members’ forum.
-F&L meetings are based around debate, panel discussions, workshops & site visits rather than presentations, thus ensuring opportunity and full participation by all.
+Meetings are based around debate, panel discussions, workshops & site visits rather than presentations, thus ensuring opportunity and full participation by all.
 F&L competition law & antitrust compliance policy.
+See [“Take Home”] tab.

 Help?
 Get in touch.